Mauidrillia costifer

 Mauidrillia costifer is an extinct species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 Description

-The length of the shell varies between 7 and 8 mm.
-The snail's body color is basically pale, with a long, slender proboscis that they used for feeding and mating.
+The length of the shell varies between 7 mm and 8 mm.

+The snail's body color is mainly pale, with a long, slender proboscis that they used for feeding and mating.
 The eyes of the snail are located at the base of the tentacles and are usually not visible from the outside.

-Mauidrillia costifer is comparatively small, usually measuring less than 2 cm in length, although individuals can different in size depending on factors such as age, habitat, and food availability.
+M. costifer is comparatively small, usually measuring less than 1 cm in length, although individuals can have different sizes depending on factors such as age, habitat, and food availability.